Skip to content

 My insurer (or an installer) says I should remove my loose-fill insulation.
 Should I?+

 Not on the word 'loose-fill' alone.
 Removal should be driven by a test result or a documented fault, not by the fact that the insulation is loose-fill, because plenty of safe products (including cellulose) are loose-fill.
 If it's modern cellulose, it's asbestos-free by composition.
-If anyone is genuinely unsure what's up there, a NATA lab test on a sample (roughly $40–140 per sample) settles it for a tiny fraction of what a needless rip-out costs.
+If anyone is unsure what's up there, a NATA lab test on a sample (roughly $40–140 per sample) settles it for a tiny fraction of what a needless rip-out costs.
 Worth remembering, too: an installer who doesn't sell cellulose has a commercial reason to tell you to rip it out and replace it with their product.

 How much does it cost to test insulation for asbestos?+